The Third Sunday of Easter [C]

 Acts 5:27-32,40-41 + Revelation 5:11-14 + John 21:1-19

 “Simon, son of John, do you love me?”
-If you consider the way that the evangelist refers to this same person, you notice that after the answer is given, John refers to him simply as “Peter”.
+The fact that Jesus addresses this question to “Simon, son of John” instead of to “Peter” is significant.
+St. John the Evangelist, before the answer to Jesus’ question is given, refers to this man as “Simon Peter”; after the answer is given, the evangelist refers to him simply as “Peter”.
 We know that the name Peter means “rock”, and that it is upon this rock that Jesus built His Church.
-Nonetheless, until Peter repented publicly three times, in order to make up for his three-fold public denial of Jesus in the courtyard after Jesus’ arrest, Peter could not serve as the person Jesus wanted him to be.
+Nonetheless, until Peter repented publicly three times, in order to make up for his three-fold public denial of Jesus, Peter could not serve as Jesus wanted.